-Population means the latest annual determination of population of local governments produced by the Executive Office of the Governor in accordance with s.
+Population means the latest annual determination of population of local governments produced by EDR and provided to the Governor's Office in accordance with s.
 186.901, F.S.
-For the years in between the decennial censuses, the Bureau of Economic and Business Research (BEBR) at the University of Florida generates population estimates, in accordance with a contract administered by the Florida Legislature.
+For the years between decennial censuses, the University of Florida's Bureau of Economic and Business Research (BEBR) generates annual population estimates for local governments, in accordance with a contract administered by EDR.